Adjoint Systems for Optimal Control from Pontryagin to Wikipedia

 Once in Lagrange form, the problem can be put into the form used in Pontryagin’s Theorem 1:

-… where in particular the bold face $\mathbf x := (x^0, x)$ is the original state $x$ augmented with the integrated running cost $x^0$, so that $\mathbf x$ passes through $\Pi$ at time $t_1$ means feasibility and optimality namely
+… where in particular the bold face x:=(x0,x)\mathbf x := (x^0, x) is the original state xx augmented with the integrated running cost x0x^0, so that x\mathbf x passes through Π\Pi at time t1t_1 means feasibility and optimality namely

 Hence, we arrive at the somewhat involved but plausible and in line with the theory formulation in: